\n \n \n \n \n

 We run a quick audit at the start of any rebrand engagement.
 If the existing guidelines show any of the following, we know the document is dead on arrival:

 • There is no section on voice, tone or copy.
 Design without words is half a brand.
+If your guidelines have twelve pages on colour ratios and zero pages on how the brand sounds in a complaint response, you have built half a tool.

 What a 2026 guideline actually looks like